-- transient ischemic attack (TIA)—temporary decrease in blood supply to part of your brain
+- transient ischemic attack (TIA), a temporary decrease of blood supply to your brain

-- paraneoplastic syndrome—a rare immune response to a cancerous tumor
+- paraneoplastic syndromes, abnormal immune responses to certain cancerous tumors

 - spinal injuries

-The toxic effects of some substances can lead to ataxia.
+Some substances have toxic effects that can lead to ataxia.
 These include:

 - mercury, lead, and other heavy metals

 Sometimes people have a condition known as sporadic ataxia.
 This causes an ataxia not related to a genetic disorder or a specific known cause.

 You should schedule a doctor’s visit right away if you experience any of the following: